eyepup

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Fetch the full LLM-written profile'), the resource ('for a single visitor'), and the required parameter ('by distinct_id').
-It also distinguishes itself from sibling tools by noting it is used after eyepup_visitors_hot or eyepup_todo to delve into a specific visitor, leaving no ambiguity about its purpose.
+The description clearly states the action ('Fetch') and resource ('full LLM-written profile for a single visitor'), with the required parameter ('by distinct_id').
+It distinguishes itself from sibling tools by focusing on a specific visitor's detailed profile, contrasting with list or task-oriented tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.